openziti/ziti-sdk-csharp/README.md

 with the `/p:NUGET_SOURCE=`.
 Building this package with this process should be very straightforward.

 The task will use the [OpenZiti.NET.nuspec](./OpenZiti.NET/OpenZiti.NET.nuspec) to build the package.
-This means updates to references really should be done in that file.
+This means updates to references MUST be reflected in that file.
+An automated process occurs when the OpenZiti.NET project completes a successful build which will emit an updated .nuspec file in that folder.
+If this file changes, you **must** commit it.

 #### Testing Changes